Telstra’s (Postpaid) SIM Only Plans – Is paying so much more for the network worth it?

 Adding things like the NRL / AFL in to their phone plans is now the only way to justify the frankly horrifyingly expensive postpaid SIM Only plans that Telstra have in market.

-There’s a reason Telstra has refocused it’s SIM Only and Prepaid plan offering around content this year.
+There’s a reason Telstra has refocused it’s SIM Only and Prepaid offerings around content this year.
 They have to provide content as part of their SIM Only plans so that people will keep buying them.
+In our view, Telstra’s single biggest phone plan advantage is the inclusion of AFL, NRL and netball content.

-Pausing to think for a moment reveals the underlying reason for their strategy.
-Telstra’s network advantage is not what it once was.
+However, Telstra’s network advantage is not what it once was.
 As Australians, we have our fingers on the pulse of how our friends and family feel about the networks which make up part of our every day life.
 People have stopped complaining about the Vodafone network.
-They don’t complain about Optus’ either.
 Telstra no longer say things on their website like ‘the network without equal.’
 They can’t.
 Because the other networks pretty much do equal them these days.